wezu/p3d_auto_deferred_shader/readme.md

-A simple-ish deferred shading system for Panda3d, meant as a drop-in replacement for the ShaderGenerator
+A simple-ish deferred shading system for Panda3d, meant as a drop-in replacement for the ShaderGenerator (with a bit of tinkering)

-Shadow mapping is still broken, but the rest is funcional.
+The current implementation uses a roughness-metallic pipeline, but is not PRB!